-Safeguarding information will be stored and handled in line with the Data Protection Act 1998.
-The DSP will normally obtain consent from the child/parent to share sensitive information with outside agencies.
-Where there is good reason to do so (e.g. to help to protect a child), the DSP may share information without consent and will record the reason for this.
+Safeguarding information will be stored and handled in line with the Data Protection Act 2018.
+The Designated Senior Lead (DSL) will normally obtain consent from the child/parent to share sensitive information with outside agencies.
+Where there is good reason to do so (e.g. to help to protect a child), the DSL may share information without consent and will make clear records of the reason for the information being shared.
 Safeguarding records are normally exempt from the disclosure provisions of the Data Protection Act, which means that children and parents do not have an automatic right to see them.
-The School will retain this information on the pupil file and transfer to the next school/archive the information in line with The Education (Pupil Information) (England) Regulations 2005 and The Information and Records Management Society.
+The School will retain this information on the pupil file and transfer to the next school/archive the information in line with The Information and Records Management Society.
 The school will only share information about children with adults who have parental responsibility for a pupil.
-Please see Hertfordshire's Pupil Safeguarding Records Guidance at hwww.thegrid.org.uk/info/welfare/child_protection/policy/local.shtml#pupilsafe for further information.